alexanderkiel/phrase/README.md

 The main function to phrase problems is `phrase`.
 It takes the problem directly.
 There is a helper function called `phrase-first` which does the whole thing.
 It calls `s/explain-data` on the value using the supplied spec and phrases the first problem, if there is any.
 However, you have to use `phrase` directly if you like to phrase more than one problem.
 The library doesn't contain a `phrase-all` function because it doesn't know how to concatenate messages.

+### Kinds of Messages

+Phrase doesn't assume anything about messages.
+Messages can be strings or other things like [hiccup][4]-style data structures which can be converted into HTML later.
+Everything is supported.
+Just return it from the `defphraser` macro.
+Phrase does nothing with it.

 ## Related Work

 * [Expound][3] - aims to generate more readable messages as `s/explain`.
 The audience are developers not end-users.